 Georgetown University is a member of the Consortium of Universities of the Washington Metropolitan Area.
-The other member institutions are American University, Catholic University, Gallaudet University, George Mason University, George Washington University, Howard University, Marymount University, National Defense University, Trinity University, the University of the District of Columbia, the University of Maryland at College Park, and the Corcoran College of Art and Design.
+The Consortium of Universities of the Washington Metropolitan Area, includes: American University, The Catholic University of America, Gallaudet University, George Mason University, The George Washington University, Georgetown University, Howard University, Marymount University, Montgomery College, National Defense University, National Intelligence University, Northern Virginia Community College, Prince George's Community College, Trinity Washington University, Uniformed Services University of the Health Sciences, University of the District of Columbia, and the University of Maryland-College Park.

 Although the primary purpose of the Consortium is the improvement of graduate education in the District of Columbia, undergraduate students are also eligible to participate according to the regulations listed below.

 - Undergraduate students will be allowed to participate in the Consortium only to the extent that courses taken are not available at the home university.

 - The student must be a degree candidate at Georgetown.

 - Courses taken in the Consortium should be in the area of “enrichment.”
 Ordinarily, a student will not be allowed to take part of his/her major requirements at another university.

 - An undergraduate student must have the written approval of their advising dean before registration through the Consortium will be allowed.

 - A student must be in the junior or senior year before being allowed to register through the Consortium.
 It is understood that in cases involving language study (exclusive of elementary and intermediate level French, German, Russian, Spanish) first-year and sophomore students may be eligible to participate.